A simple layered-wheel-like construction: No large wall as an induced minor

 \begin{lemma} For all\/ $g,k\in \poi$, the graph\/ $G_k^g$ has no induced subgraph isomorphic to a subdivision of\/ $W_{5 \times 5}$. \end{lemma}

-\begin{proof} Suppose that $H$ is an induced subgraph of $G_k^g$ that is isomorphic to a subdivision of $W_{5 \times 5}$.
-Say a vertex $v \in V(H)$ is a \emph{branch vertex} of $H$ if $v$ is also a vertex of $W_{5 \times 5}$; that is, $v$ is not a vertex that was created in the subdivision process.
+\begin{proof} Suppose that $J$ is an induced subgraph of $G_k^g$ that is isomorphic to a subdivision of $W_{5 \times 5}$.
+Say a vertex $v \in V(J)$ is a \emph{branch vertex} of $J$ if $v$ is also a vertex of $W_{5 \times 5}$; that is, $v$ is not a vertex that was created in the subdivision process.
+Let $H$ be a subdivision of $W_{3 \times 3}$ in $J$ such that every two branch vertices of $H$ have distance at least $3$ in $H$.
 Let $H'$ be as defined in Lemma \ref{H'-SP}, and for each vertex $u$ of $H$, let $p(u)$ be the unique vertex of $H'$ such that $u \in p(u)$.
-We show that $H'$ contains a subdivision of $W_{3 \times 3}$.
-To see this, let $J$ be a subdivision of $W_{3 \times 3}$ in $H$ such that every two branch vertices of $J$ have distance at least 3 in $J$ (see Figure \ref{fig:5x5wall}).
-Since $p(u) = p(v)$ can only hold if $u$ and $v$ have distance at most two in $H$, it follows that no two distinct branch vertices of $J$ are mapped to the same vertex in $H'$; thus $H'$ contains a subdivision of $W_{3 \times 3}$.
+Observe that, for vertices $u,v \in V(H)$, $p(u) = p(v)$ can only hold if $u$ and $v$ have distance at most two in $H$; in particular, for every pair of distinct branch vertices $u,v \in V(H)$ we have $p(u) \neq p(v)$.
+This implies that $H'$ contains a subdivision of $W_{3 \times 3}$ (whose branch vertices are exactly the branch vertices of $H$).
 But now $\tw(H')>2$, which contradicts Lemma~\ref{H'-SP}. \end{proof}